Obsessive–compulsive personality disorder: Attention to order and perfection

 People with OCPD tend to be obsessed with controlling their environments; to satisfy this need for control, they become preoccupied with trivial details, lists, procedures, rules, and schedules.

 This preoccupation with details and rules makes the person unable to delegate tasks and responsibilities to other people unless they submit to their exact way of completing a task because they believe that there is only one correct way of doing something.
 They stubbornly insist that a task or job must be completed their way, and only their way, and may micromanage people when they are assigned a group task.
 They are frustrated when other people suggest alternative methods.
 A person with this disorder may reject help even when they desperately need it as they believe that only they can do something correctly.

 People with OCPD are obsessed with maintaining perfection.
 The perfectionism and the extremely high standards that they establish are to their detriment and may cause delays and failures to complete objectives and tasks.
-Every mistake is thought of as a major catastrophe that will soil their reputation for life.
-For example, a person may write an essay for a college, and then believe that it fell short of "perfection", so they continue rewriting it until they miss the deadline.
-They may never complete the essay due to the self-imposed high standards.
-They are unaware that other people may become frustrated and annoyed by the repeated delays and hassles that this behavior causes.
+Mistakes are generally exaggerated.
+For example, a person may write an essay and, believing that it fell short of perfection, continues rewriting it, missing the deadline or even failing to complete the task.
+The subject may remain unaware that others become frustrated and annoyed by repeated delay and inconvenience so caused.
 Work relationships may then become a source of tension.